For those who say “What do you believe – she can’t remember”? I tweeted this a while back.

 4 – There is a false reporting rate of around 3% (Recent DPP report on false rape allegations)

 So for say 1000 rape reports, 180 will make it to trial.
 Of these, at most 36 will be “stranger” rape where the police would be required to identify the perpetrator.
 Lets assume that the police do a really bad job of this, and incorrectly identify the culprit in 25% of the time.
 So 9 cases will be against innocent men.
-(Note, this is the only figure where I am making an assumption – but it seems a reasonable one.)
+(Note, this is the only figure where I am making an assumption – but it is not unreasonable – and a different % won’t significantly change the outcome.)

 Due to the difficulty of getting any rape case to trial (only 18%) it could reasonably be assumed that the vast majority of the 3% false allegations (necessarily without corroborating evidence) would be weeded out at this stage.
 However, for the sake of the argument, I’ll ignore this, and say that of the 180 cases, 3% will be false allegations = less than 6 further cases against innocent men.